curityio/istio-demo-installation/PROBLEMS.md

 The following areas summarise open issues to the best of my current understanding.

-## Issue 1: Identity Server does Not Support Sidecar Proxies
+## Issue 1: Identity Server does not support Sidecar Proxies

 An option in deploy-idsvr.sh can be used to deploy Identity Server with Istio sidecar proxies.\
 The admin node deploys fine but the runtime node can never connect to the admin node.\